opencv/opencv/doc/tutorials/app/orbbec_astra.markdown

     @endcode
     If the above two variables are empty, then you need to source `OpenNIDevEnvironment` again.

--#  For SDK >= 2.3.0.86, it does not provide `install.sh` any more.
-You need to copy the following content:
+    @note Orbbec OpenNI SDK version 2.3.0.86 and newer does not provide `install.sh` any more.
+    You can use the following script to initialize environment:
     @code{.text}
     # Check if user is root/running with sudo
     if [ `whoami` != root ]; then